Guide to short term bad credit loans

-You’ll usually pay a higher interest rate or APR for short term bad credit loans, which can make them more expensive than longer term borrowing.
-Short term loans usually tend to have higher rates than standard or longer loan terms as there is a higher cost associated with providing the loan.
+You’ll usually pay a higher interest rate or APR for short-term loans for bad credit, which can make them more expensive than longer-term borrowing.
+Short-term loans usually tend to have higher rates than standard or longer loan terms as there is a higher cost associated with providing the loan.

-If you have a history of bad credit you’ll also face higher rates because lenders perceive you to be a higher risk – that is, you’re more likely to miss repayments on your loan – so they need to charge more for the lending.
-You can check your credit score for free with MoneySuperMarket and see hints and tips on how to boost your score before you apply for a loan.
+If you have a history of bad credit you’ll also face higher rates because lenders perceive you to carry a higher risk – that is, you’re more likely to miss repayments on your loan – so they need to charge more for the lending.
+Short-term loans for bad credit are still an option.
+You can check your credit score for free with MoneySuperMarket, and see hints and tips on how to boost your score before you apply for a loan.

-It’s unlikely that you’ll bee able to get a short term loan without a credit check because all legitimate and regulated lenders want to make sure you can handle money responsibly before releasing the funds.
+It’s unlikely that you’ll be able to get a short-term loan without a credit check because all legitimate and regulated lenders want to make sure you can handle money responsibly before releasing the funds.

-A credit check is one way a lender assesses whether it’s prepared to give you a loan.
-But lenders look at a range of other factors too, such as your regular income and outgoings to decide whether you can afford the repayments.
+A credit check is one way a lender can assess whether it’s prepared to give you a loan or not.
+But lenders look at a range of other factors, such as your regular income and outgoings, to decide whether you can afford the repayments.

 If you do have bad credit, it may increase the cost of the loan because lenders will add more interest to cover the risk you won’t repay in full.